digiscot/digiscot-website/pages/learning-resources.md

 [Digital Fife](http://learning.digitalfife.com/Index.asp?MainID=6356)

-Easy to follow online courses
+Easy to follow online courses.

 [Digital Unite](http://digitalunite.com/guides)

-Guides and courses to improve digital skills and confidence in using computers
+Guides and courses to improve digital skills and confidence in using computers.

 [Get Safe Online](https://www.getsafeonline.org/)

-The internet is a wonderful resource but it's important to know how to make the most of it safely, Get Safe Online offers lots of practical advice
+The internet is a wonderful resource but it's important to know how to make the most of it safely.
+Get Safe Online offers lots of practical advice.